Integrating STACK at the University of Trieste, Italy.

 Background

-The University of Trieste (UniTS) is a prominent player in Italy’s academic landscape, recognized for its efforts to align with contemporary educational trends in education.
-This is despite the largely traditional nature of Italy’s education system (for more details click here).
+The University of Trieste (UniTS) is a prominent player in Italy’s academic landscape, recognised for its efforts to align with contemporary educational trends in education.
+This is despite the largely traditional nature of Italy’s education system ( for more details click here).
 In Italy, university assessments are traditionally summative, relying heavily on high-stakes, end-of-semester exams to measure student understanding.
 This model places emphasis on theoretical knowledge assessed at the end of the semester, often lacking interim feedback that could aid in bridging knowledge gaps as they arise.
 Although effective in certain respects, this system has significant limitations, particularly in its lack of continuous feedback mechanisms that could help students identify and address learning gaps throughout the semester.
 By regulation, lecturers are not obligated to administer continuous assessments during the semester.
-In response to this, during the 2022/23 academic year, UniTS launched a pilot project to integrate STACK, an open-source assessment tool designed for STEM subjects, starting with the Department of Mathematics, Informatics, and Geological Sciences (MIGe).
-Developed through a partnership with IDEMS International, UK-based community enterprise focused on supporting education and sustainable development projects worldwide.
-This started with a Probability and Statistics course, later scaling up with the addition of a Linear Algebra course in the academic year 2023/24.
+In response to this, UniTS launched a pilot project to integrate STACK, an open-source assessment tool designed for STEM subjects, starting with the Department of Mathematics, Informatics, and Geological Sciences (MIGe).
+Developed through a partnership with IDEMS International, UK-based social enterprise focused on supporting education and sustainable development projects worldwide.
+This was done during the 2022/23 academic year, starting with a Probability and Statistics course and later scaling it up to Linear Algebra in the subsequent academic year.
 STACK was selected due to its automated, real-time feedback, allowing students to learn from their mistakes and progress through iterative practice.

 This case study outlines the progress and insights gained from implementing STACK at UniTS to guide similar educational advancements in Italy and beyond.
-The project’s primary goal is to modernize assessment methods in STEM, providing students with more frequent, individualized feedback and aligning assessment practices with UniTS’s commitment to sustainable educational improvement.
+The project’s primary goal is to modernise assessment methods in STEM, providing students with more frequent, individualised feedback and aligning assessment practices with UniTS’s commitment to sustainable educational improvement.

 Overview of Assessment Practices in Italian Universities

-In Italy, university assessments typically includes three key phases:
+The assessments typically includes the following key phases:

 The grading system in Italy ranges from 18/30, the minimum passing score, to 30/30, with “30 e lode” (cum laude, occasionally noted as 31/30) for exceptional performance.
 Continuous assessment, while increasingly valued, remains optional and is typically up to individual instructors.

-In the 2023/2024 academic year, STACK was integrated into two courses at the University of Trieste.
-The first course, Probability and Statistics, had previously used STACK in the prior semester.
-The second course, Linear Algebra, was divided into two parallel sections, Course A and Course B, which followed identical curricula but were taught by different instructors.
-STACK was used to to support lecturers with continous assessment and give feedback to students.
-STACK was used to support lecturers with giving students practice questions in the course for continuous assessment and to provide students with timely feedback.
-Only mastery quizzes were implemented—these are specialized quizzes designed to help students achieve a deep understanding of key concepts.
-The quizzes remained open throughout the semester, allowing students ample time to practice and master the material at their own pace.
+In the 2023/2024 academic year, STACK was integrated into three courses at the University of Trieste.
+The first subject, Probability and Statistics, was taught in a course that had used STACK in the previous year.
+The second subject, Linear Algebra, was divided into Course A and Course B, which followed identical curricula but were taught by different lecturers.
+STACK was used to support with continous assessment, give feedback to students, and even running exams in the Probability and Statistics course.
+Only mastery quizzes were implemented—these are specialised quizzes designed to help students achieve a deep understanding of key concepts, with only the highest grade among all attempts taken into account.
+The quizzes remained open throughout the semester until the first exam, allowing students ample time to practice and master the material at their own pace.

 Implementation Phases